-Drought can also negatively affect human health, social interaction and quality of life.
+Drought impacts: Drought can negatively affect human health, social interaction and quality of life.
 Health is directly linked to the availability of water.
 Clean drinking water and suitable water for cleaning and sanitation is required to prevent and manage disease.
 The City's Health Department is actively monitoring and managing health-related matters.